Act of Dog

 He believes that, art, when used for social impact, can be a powerful vehicle for educating and elevating consciousness.

-Barone founded the charity, An Act of Dog, because he is dedicated to the well being of our animal friends and interested in helping kids become compassionate leaders for tomorrow.
+Barone founded the charity, An Act of Dog, because he is dedicated to the well being of our best friends and interested in helping kids use their creative voice to become great leaders.

 If you love art and animals, take a moment to visit his charity and show some love.

 Social impact art engages kids at a depth that is critically important for their development of empathy and compassion.

 Facing issues, helps kids learn about the real world and how their choices and artwork can potentiate more humanity.

 Mark's students paint with passion about what matters to them and get to experience the power of free speech in all of its glory and why that is essential to our well being.

 Art has the power to reveal what is hidden from our view, so that, atrocities can reach the light to shed oppression and suffering.

 5500 Collector's Circle